Penguin Crumbs

 done

-Now we are going to define the configuration by creating the file /usr/lib/systemd/system/my_service.service
+Now we are going to define the configuration by creating the file /etc/systemd/system/my_service.service (some tutorials may suggest you a different folder, such as /usr/lib/systemd/system, but /etc/systemd/system is more appropriate for custom service file):

 [Unit]